KhaosWulf/SPS-Portfolio/README.md

-"This repository contains Alistair's portfolio and SPS projects."
+"This repository must contain Alistair's portfolio and SPS projects."